Distracted Driving Awareness Month Begins

 Help for Victims of Distracted Driving

 Those who were injured or lost a loved one in an accident involving a distracted driver may have legal options.
-Phillips Law Group’s Phoenix car accident attorneys are dedicated to helping individuals who have suffered because of another’s negligence.
+Phillips Law Group’s Tempe car accident attorneys are dedicated to helping individuals who have suffered because of another’s negligence.

 If you are attempting to file a claim, we can discuss the terms of your collision during a free consultation to determine if you can maximize your compensation.
 All of our work is provided at no cost to you.
 We only charge if we recover damages for your claim.